Inverted Yield Curve and Why It Predicts a Recession

 An inverted yield curve is when the yields on bonds with a shorter duration are higher than the yields on bonds that have a longer duration.
 It's an abnormal situation that often signals an impending recession.

 In a normal yield curve, the short-term bills yield less than the long-term bonds.
 Investors expect a lower return when their money is tied up for a shorter period.
 They require a higher yield to give them more return on a long-term investment.

 When a yield curve inverts, it's because investors have little confidence in the near-term economy.
-They are demanding more yield for a short-term investment for a long-term one.
-They would prefer to buy long-term bond and tie up their money for 10 years even though they receive a lower yield.
+They demand more yield for a short-term investment than for a long-term one.
+They perceive the near-term as riskier than the distant future.
+They would prefer to buy long-term bonds and tie up their money for years even though they receive lower yields.
 They would only do this if they think the economy is getting worse in the near-term.
-An inverted curve often predicts a recession.

 What an Inverted Yield Curve Means

-During healthy economic growth, the yield on a 30-year bond will be three points higher than a three-month bill.
+During healthy economic growth, the yield on a 30-year bond will be three points higher than the yield on a three-month bill.

 The Treasury yield curve inverted before the recessions of 2000, 1991, and 1981.